nathanamaldonado/Scriptor-Jekyll-Theme/_posts/2024-04-30-april-blog-two.md

 At various points this fall semester, friends I was once close with would greet me with, "Where have you been?"
 Knowing space will soon divide us, I have spent more time with these friends I love with all my soul.
 I even took on a new project for one of the most loving people in my life: a blanket for Riley.
 As I have mentioned before, knitting for me represents a generational love, a love transferred from my grandma to my mom to me.
 With every knit and purl stitch, I write my devotion for you into the blanket.
 You deserve this love thousands of times over.

 Beyond costume parties and thoughts about studying abroad, I finally was challenged to evaluate and reflect on my time and relationships at Duke.
 The last time I carried this heavy feeling, I sought comfort from my parents, who assured me we would meet everyone when we were supposed to.
-Every time Fleetwood Mac's Silver Spring serenades me, every time I look out at the city from Griffith Observatory, and every time I drown myself in pho, you will be with me—until you are not.
+You are with me until you are not.

 I am happy you were in my story and am happy to have been part of yours.